hyoddubi1/pyGOSH/README.md

-# GOShLearnpy: Python library for Global Optmization and Shallow machine learning
+# pyGOSH: Python library for Global Optmization and SHallow machine learning

 This library has functions as belows